Ali-Meh619/Blockchain-Course/README.md

 **Final Project:**
-A compelete literature review on Formal Barriers to Longest-Chain Proof-of-Stake Protocols
+- A Compelete Literature Review on Formal Barriers to Longest-Chain Proof-of-Stake Protocols